ILBIsabel/Hill-Cipher-Encryption/README.md

 The cleaned and padded plaintext.

-The resulting ciphertext in uppercase, printed to the terminal.
+The resulting ciphertext in uppercase, printed to the console.

 # File Input Specifications
 Encryption Key File: